joelwking/devnet-create-meraki-api/netops/workshop_instructions.md

 ### Install Vagrant
 Vagrant is a tool for building and managing virtual machine environments.
 Download and install the proper Vagrant package for your operating system and architecture. https://www.vagrantup.com/downloads.html.

-### Install PyCharm Pro
-PyCharm Pro offers a 30 day evaluation license.
-PyCharm Professional Edition includes support for Remote development capabilities, run/debug.
-While the Professional Edition is a licensed product, as my friend [Teren Bryson](@SomeClown) said, it takes Python programming to a whole new level.

-Download and install the appropriate package for your OS at https://www.jetbrains.com/pycharm/download/

 ### Create the Ansible virtual machine
 In this step we create a directory, download the Vagrantfile, and instanciate and provision the virtual machine for the workshop exercises.